liip/LiipImagineBundle/Resources/doc/cache-resolver/aws_s3.md

 * `Body`
 * `ContentType`

-In order to make use of the object options, you can simply add a call to the service, to alter those options you need.
+In order to make use of the object PUT options, you can simply add a call to the service, to alter those options you need.

 ``` yaml
 services: